fivdi/onoff/README.md

 GPIOs on Linux are identified by unsigned integers.
 These are the numbers that should be passed to the onoff Gpio constructor function when exporting GPIOs to userspace.
-For example, pin 8 on the Raspberry Pi P1 expansion header corresponds to GPIO #17 in Raspbian Linux.
+For example, pin 8 on the Raspberry Pi P1 expansion header corresponds to GPIO17 in Raspbian Linux.
 17 is therefore the number to pass to the onoff Gpio constructor when using pin 8 on the P1 expansion header.

 ##### read([callback])